NVIDIA/aistore/docs/bucket.md

 }
 ```

+* `user` specifies which HDFS user the client will act as.
+* `addresses` specifies the namenode(s) to connect to.
+* `use_datanode_hostname` specifies whether the client should connect to the datanodes via hostname (which is useful in multi-homed setups) or IP address, which may be required if DNS isn't available.

 #### Usage

 After the HDFS is set up, and the binary is built with HDFS provider support we can see everything in action.